 Parent PLUS Loan Deferment Questions

 - Are Parent PLUS Loans suspended for covid-19?
-Payments on Parent PLUS Loans are suspended for covid through January 31, 2022, if they were made under the Federal Direct Loan Program.
+Payments on Parent PLUS Loans are suspended for COVID through May 1, 2022, if they were made under the Federal Direct Loan Program.
 However, if your parent loans were made under the Federal Family Education Loan (FFEL) Program, you may not be eligible for the suspension.
 You can find out what type of loan you have by contacting your loan servicer.

 - How many times can you defer a parent PLUS loan?
 You can defer a Parent PLUS Loan until you run out of eligible deferment periods.
 For instance, you can request a deferment when your child is in school at least half-time; you are experiencing an economic hardship deferment (3 years); you are undergoing cancer treatment (PLUS 6 months after); you're in a rehabilitation training program; or you're unemployed.